tapis-project/pipelines-docs/source/user/index.rst

 There are a few packaging options available:

   1. Create a container image with the job software.
-We recommend using Singularity containers for running jobs on HPC systems and Docker containers for running jobs on cloud resources, such as the Kubernetes Freetail system.
+We recommend using Singularity containers for running jobs on HPC systems and Docker, or a container runtime that supports the k8s Container Runtime Interface (CRI), for running jobs on cloud resources, such as the Kubernetes Freetail system.
-  2. Package the software using conventional methods, such as RPMs or Python packages.
+  2. Package the software using conventional methods, such as RPMs, Python packages, Ruby gems, git repositories, etc.

 These lead to the following installation options: